Best estate cars

 Estate cars have been a popular part of British family life for generations.
 Combining the comfort of a saloon or hatchback with the luggage capacity of a small van, the family estate was the favoured method of transport for many households until MPVs and SUVs began to surge in popularity in the nineties.

 Anyone who makes regular trips to IKEA or has to haul bags of grass clippings and garden rubbish to the tip will find the extra convenience of an estate’s big boot a boon.
-And not everyone wants a bulky large SUV, while many households aren’t sufficiently populated to need five spare seats – so an MPV is unnecessary.
+And not everyone wants a bulky large SUV, while many households aren’t sufficiently populated to need five spare seats – so even the best seven-seaters are unnecessary.

 An estate is often a more accomplished load-lugger than either of those two, anyway.
 They typically sit lower than an SUV, which means the boot floor is closer to the road.
 This means you don’t have to lift heavy items very far to get them in.
 It also means that dogs or other creatures you’d rather carry in the boot than the back seat don’t have to exert themselves to get on board.